oele-isis-vanderbilt/syncflow-node-client/README.md

 });
 ```

 ToDO: Explore the API documentation for more details on the available methods and their usage.
+Further usage examples can also be found in the test [file](./src/syncflow-client.test.ts).

 ## API Reference
-Todo

-## Examples
-Todo
+See the [doc file](./doc.md) for more details.

 ## License
 [Apache 2.0](./LICENSE)